ecoz2/ecoz2-whale/exerc02/README.md

 ## Visualization of some classification results

-Classification redone using `--c12n` option to generate report [`c12n/TEST/N17__M4096_t3__a0.3_I1.csv`](c12n/TEST/N17__M4096_t3__a0.3_I1.csv) with all details about rankings:
+Classification done using a new option `--c12n` (for "classification") to generate report [`c12n/TEST/N17__M4096_t3__a0.3_I1.csv`](c12n/TEST/N17__M4096_t3__a0.3_I1.csv) with all details about rankings: